AnaDiasAltranPT/BGCPPChallenge/Readme.md

 	$ docker ps

-	Note: check wich container as the same image id as the step 4, and save the of that container for the next step
+	Note: Check wich container as the same image id as the step 4, and save the name of that container for the next step

 	$ docker exec -it <container name> /bin/bash